Dry Needling & Joint Manipulation to Combat Sarcopenia, Muscle Loss: An Underlying Cause of Accelerated Ageing & Impairment

 The results indicate the primary mechanism by which face and head needling works is through Brain alteration.
 Increased blood perfusion, decreased inflammation, and improved neuronal function were seen throughout numerous studies. improved brain function improves sarcomere production secondary to exercise by optimizing the cellular environment for growth.
 This is the reason I always target the parasympathetic-dominant regions of the body with my first needles, then move on to treat whatever else.
 These regions include the sacral plexus, pelvic floor, upper cervical, vagus nerve in the ear, Otic ganglion of the trigeminal nerve, suture lines of the skull.
 This immediately pushes the autonomic nervous system in the direction we want it to go, toward parasympathetic dominance, which is the overall result of needling almost regardless how you do it, in general.
 Targeting the parasympathetics first limits the amplitude and duration of the initial sympathetic spike elicited from being poked with sharp objects, which has been shown to last about 15 minutes on average in the studies looking into this.

 I see miraculous improvements and complete recovery from impairments other typical treatments fail to change, sometimes for decades.
 The trick is treating the autonomic nervous system, rather than the specific impairment.
 If you are treating the nervous system itself, you will always be led to the area of primary complaint, as pain and loss of function are major factors disrupting homeostasis.
-This helps practitioners keep in mind that, in order to maximize autonomic homeostasis, we need to target the parasympathetic dominant regions, while at the same time removing as much tissue pathology from the rest of the body as possible.
+This helps practitioners keep in mind that in order to maximize autonomic homeostasis, we need to target the parasympathetic dominant regions, while at the same time removing as much tissue pathology from the rest of the body as possible.
 Pathologic tissue stimulates sympathetics.
 Stimulating Parasympathetics reciprocally inhibits sympathetics.
 Why not both push and pull the autonomic nervous system towards homeostasis?

 I regard needling as a brain treatment.
 A path to restore our innate superpowers.
 We are just using the soft tissues and nerves throughout the body as access points to affect various locations in the brain.
 The needle is a significant-enough amount of direct tissue stimulation to induce incredible homeostatic and neuroplastic alterations in the brain.
 The speed of complete recovery from unusual, random, “idiopathic” neurologic impairments I have observed consistently over my ten-year career never ceases to amaze me.
 Particularly with people who are not in good shape, do not eat well, do not supplement, and do not exercise.
 Nevertheless, thoughtfully performed needling leads the autonomic nervous system back from the abyss, into a realm where it can once again effectively self-regulate and maintain homeostasis.